Pentagon identifies six airmen killed in plane crash in Iraq

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hanna Park, Haley Britzky and Brad Lendon contributed to this report.
+CNN’s Haley Britzky, Brad Lendon, Amanda Watts and Sophia Peyser contributed to this report.

-Note: Correction: A previous version of this article misstated when Maj.
-John “Alex” Klinner was deployed.